 1. Be lost in the streets of Paramaribo’s Inner City

 Why this is Awesome: The Inner City of Paramaribo is a UNESCO WORLD HERITAGE SITE.
-Although entry to historic museums charges 15-20 SRD, it is all worth it, while the rest of the walkthrough tour is absolutely free, and done in your own leisurely pace.
-PRECAUTION: Always have with you water as long walks can get you dehydrated especially during the dry seasons (Aug-Nov and Feb-Apr).
+Although entry to historic museums charges 15-20 SRD, it is all worth it, while the rest of the walkthrough tour is free, and done at your own leisurely pace.
+PRECAUTION: Always have with your water as long walks can get you dehydrated especially during the dry seasons (Aug-Nov and Feb-Apr).

 2. Meet and greet the fauna and flora

-Why this is Awesome: You will get to see wildlife roaming free in their natural habitat, and not in those cooped up zoos.
-Plus learning about wildlife and environment preservation is an awesome way to help Mother Earth.
+Why this is Awesome: You will get to see wildlife roaming free in their natural habitat, and not in those cooped-up zoos.
+Plus learning about wildlife and environmental preservation is an awesome way to help Mother Earth.
 PRECAUTION: Maintain ample distance from wildlife so as not to disturb them, as well as for your safety.

 3. Run for your life

-Keep a healthy outlook of things.
+Keep a healthy outlook on things.
 Annually, to celebrate Independence Day, full and half marathons are organized, as well as monthly fun runs organized by different private companies.
-There are also duathlon (cycling with marathon) events.
+There is also duathlon (cycling with the marathon) events.
 These races are well attended by international athletes (Guyanese are among the fastest runners) from the Caribbean and South American regions, but you don’t need to outrun them to win.
 You win by outrunning yourself.
 Registration for these races ranges from 20-100 SRD.
 This year, celebrating Suriname’s 40th year of independence, the 12th Srefidensi Marathon is special and will be held on Nov 21, 2015, Saturday.
-More information is found at surinamemarathon.org

 Why this is Awesome.
 What better way to stay fit while on tour than by joining these races, while also making friends with international participants and spreading World Peace.
 PRECAUTION: Your mind and body should be conditioned to last and finish the race.